Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Preliminaries

-where the softmax operator $\sigma(\cdot)$ is to ensure the data weight $\sigma_i(\omega)$ on $(x^i, y^i)$ is within the simplex and $\mathcal{L}_0$ is chosen as the corresponding SFT or rule-based RL loss, depending on the choice of $\mathcal{D}$.
-We assume that at least a portion of the low-quality dataset is reusable.
-Given this precondition, the simplex constraint on $\omega$ prevents the trivial all-zero solution, ensuring that some data from the low-quality dataset is selected.
+where the softmax operator $\sigma(\cdot)$ is to ensure the data weight $\sigma_i(\omega)$ on $(x^i, y^i)$ is within the simplex and $\mathcal{L}_{\rm val}$ is chosen as the corresponding SFT or rule-based RL loss, depending on the choice of $\mathcal{D}$.
+The simplex parameterization of $\omega$ prevents the trivial all-zero solution, ensuring that some data from the low-quality dataset is selected.